chef-boneyard/chef-web-docs-2016/docs_server/source/upgrade_server.rst

    The organization name must begin with a lower-case letter or digit, may only contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
 For example: ``chef``.

    The full organization name must begin with a non-white space character and must be between 1 and 1023 characters.
 For example: ``Chef Software, Inc.``.

 #.
-When prompted, confirm that the upgrade process should take place.

-#.
 Start |chef server| 12: